agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

   2. TransformImage

   The TransformImage class loads a NIfTI file, extracts its data, filters and crops the images, and then applies several transformations to the images.
 This includes resizing the images to a target size, re-scaling the pixel values to the range 0-1, converting the images to PyTorch tensors, and normalizing the tensors.
-The processed images are then saved in a specified location.
+The processed images are then saved in a specified location as tensors of 128 x 128

   3. Process